ConorLeckey/Tileman-Mode/README.md

 Ability to import Ground Marker tiles, if you started playing using the Ground Marker plugin.

+Natively supports import/export of tiles for Group Tileman gameplay (no additional plugins required).

 ## Known Issues
 Moving between map chunks will sometimes cause tiles to be missed.